It’s time to budget my trip to Japan.

-Two Approaches to Your Solo Travel Budget
+Two Approaches to Planning and Budgeting Travel

 - Where and how you want to travel.
 If the where and how of your trip is really important to you (if the destination and your travel style – whether it’s luxury, eating at special restaurants, taking classes, or relaxing at a resort – are not flexible) then your planning starts with how much money the trip will actually cost.